basicmi/AI-Chip/README.md

 <div align="center"><img src="https://github.com/basicmi/Deep-Learning-Processor-List/raw/master/resource/Qualcomm_logo.png" height="40"></div>
 <div align="center"><h3> </h3></div>
 In a recent blog, <a href="https://www.qualcomm.com/news/onq/2017/08/16/we-are-making-device-ai-ubiquitous">"We are making on-device AI ubiquitous"</a> shows its AI roadmap.<br><br>

+<strong><a href="https://www.qualcomm.com/products/snapdragon-855-mobile-platform">Snapdragon 855 Mobile Platform</a></strong>
+> Our 4th generation on-device AI engine is the ultimate personal assistant for camera, voice, XR and gaming – delivering smarter, faster and more secure experiences.
+Utilizing all cores, it packs 3 times the power of its predecessor for stellar on-device AI capabilities.
+> Greater than 7 trillion operations per second (TOPS)

 <a href="https://www.qualcomm.com/news/releases/2018/02/21/qualcomm-artificial-intelligence-engine-powers-ai-capabilities-snapdragon">Qualcomm Artificial Intelligence Engine Powers AI Capabilities of Snapdragon Mobile Platform</a> > Qualcomm Artificial Intelligence (AI) Engine, which is comprised of several hardware and software components to accelerate on-device AI-enabled user experiences on select Qualcomm® Snapdragon™ mobile platforms.
 The AI Engine will be supported on Snapdragon 845, 835, 821, 820 and 660 mobile platforms, with cutting-edge on-device AI processing found in the Snapdragon 845.